troyane/GoodHabits/docs/tutorial.md

 You may see comment regarding license.
 In case you've already generated your license, this is great.
 Let's avoid showing your license key in this `Main.qml` file.
 Create new directory `qml/secrets`.
 Put there 2 files:
- * `Secrets.qml` -- actual file that will be used in application.
+ * `Secrets.qml` -- an actual file that will be used in the application.
 No one can see it.
-Let's agree that this will be file with sensitive data.
-Do not forget to add this file to your `.gitignore` file, so in case you are using git -- this very file will not get into remote repository.
+Let's agree that this will be a file with sensitive data.
+Do not forget to add this file to your `.gitignore` file, so in case you are using git -- this very file will not get into a remote repository.
- * `Secrets.qml_template` -- file that will not be used in applicatino, but will reflect secrets-file structure.
-This file could be uploaded to repositry without any problems.
+ * `Secrets.qml_template` -- the file that will not be used in the application but will reflect secrets-file structure.
+This file could be uploaded to the repository without any problems.

- To be sure that secrets-component will be as lightweight as possible, we'll create it as singletone [`QtObject`](https://doc.qt.io/qt-5/qml-qtqml-qtobject.html):
+ To be sure that secrets-component will be as lightweight as possible, we'll create it as singleton [`QtObject`](https://doc.qt.io/qt-5/qml-qtqml-qtobject.html):
 ```qml
 pragma Singleton